Skip links

 New tick species discovered in Sweden thanks to the Report Tick program

 The tick was found in the Stockholm area and reported through SVA’s web tool, Report Tick.
 This tool is used to enhance preparedness against new tick species and tick-borne diseases.
 Dermacentor marginatus is naturally found in Southern Europe, as well as in Iran, Kazakhstan, and mountainous areas of Central Asia.
-In Sweden, it is known as the spotted shepherd’s tick.
+In Sweden, it is known as the Ornate sheep tick.

 “This discovery demonstrates that our surveillance system can function as an early warning for new tick species.
 It is crucial to promptly identify exotic tick species like Dermacentor marginatus, which can carry viruses, bacteria, and parasites that are not currently present in the country.
 This surveillance helps us be better prepared in case animals or humans become infected,” says Anna Omazic, researcher at SVA.